MMW Program Staff & Faculty

 Yingjie Fei

-Preferred Pronouns: She/HerDegree: PhD student, Literatures in SpanishDepartment: LiteratureSpecialty: Memories and narratives of violence in 20th and 21st century Latin AmericaEmail: yifei@ucsd.edu -
+Preferred Pronouns: she/HerDegree: PhD student, Literatures in SpanishDepartment: LiteratureSpecialty: Memories and narratives of violence in 20th and 21st century Latin AmericaEmail: yifei@ucsd.edu -

 Yuchen Yan